 The Middle School Program is for students in grades 6 – 8.
 Students may apply in 6th*, 7th or 8th grade.
 If they do not meet requirements one year in middle school, they can reapply in any middle grade. (*Since 6th graders in MGSD are not considered middle schoolers, they are not eligible to enroll.)

 The High School Program is for students in grades 9 – 11.
-In 2016-17, the Program will include 11th graders and 12th grade will be added in 2017-18, but you must have beeen enrolled in the Program at the end of 10th grade and have met all Program requirements to continue to the junior and senior levels.
+Then 12th-grade students are eligible to participate in the Senior Program.
+In order to participate in the Senior Program as a 12th grader, you must have been enrolled in the Program at the end of 10th grade and have met all Program requirements to continue to the junior and senior levels.

 What is Crosby Scholars?